flyvy-verifier/flyvy/LANGUAGE.md

 ## Grammar

 A program is a single module.
-(In the future, multiple modules will be supported.)
+(In the future, multiple modules may be supported.)

     program ::= module